LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/Apple Business Chat/setting-up-apple-business-chat.md

 Secure forms:
 ![](img/setting-up-apple-business-chat-2.png)

 **Consider Payment.** How might a customer make a payment and/or make a purchase in Business Chat?
 Consider and plan for the end-to-end journey of transactional use cases, from payment collection to reporting.
 Brands can leverage Apple Pay for the most seamless form of payment.
-Other choices include LivePerson’s secure forms for agent-driven transactions, as well as Maven Pay.
+Other choices include LivePerson’s secure forms for agent-driven transactions.

 Apple Pay:
 ![](img/setting-up-apple-business-chat-3.png)